derivexyz/LEAPs/content/leaps/leap-51.md

 1. Disband the Lyra Council.
 2. Deploy Lyra Governance V2 - an on-chain system described in section 3.
-3. Transfer ownership of Lyra DAO’s treasuries and protocol contracts to Lyra Governance.
+3. Transfer ownership of Lyra DAO’s treasuries and protocol contracts to Lyra Governance V2.

 ## Motivation